picfight/pfcd/docs/code_contribution_guidelines.md

 ### 4.2 Testing

-One of the major design goals of all core btcd packages is to aim for complete test coverage.
+One of the major design goals of all core pfcd packages is to aim for complete test coverage.
 This is financial software so bugs and regressions can cost people real money.
 For this reason every effort must be taken to ensure the code is as accurate and bug-free as possible.
 Thorough testing is a good way to